John G. Kemeny: Career

 Kemeny was appointed to the Dartmouth Mathematics Department as a full professor in 1953, at the age of 27.
 Two years later he became chairman of the department, and held this post until 1967.

 Kemeny ventured into curriculum development when he introduced Finite mathematics courses.
 He teamed with Gerald L. Thompson and J. Laurie Snell to write Introduction to Finite Mathematics (1957) for students of biology and social sciences.
 The Dartmouth mathematics department professors also wrote Finite Mathematical Structures (1959) and Finite Mathematics with Business Applications (1962).
 Other colleges and universities followed this lead and several more textbooks in Finite Mathematics were composed elsewhere.

 The topic of Markov chains was particularly popular so Kemeny teamed with J. Laurie Snell to publish Finite Markov Chains (1960) to provide an introductory college textbook.
 Considering the advances using potential theory obtained by G. A. Hunt, they wrote Denumerable Markov Chains in 1966.
 This textbook, suitable for advanced seminars, was followed by a second edition in 1976 when an additional chapter on random fields by David Griffeath was included.

 Kemeny and Kurtz were pioneers in the use of computers for ordinary people.
 After early experiments with ALGOL 30 and DOPE on the LGP-30, they invented the BASIC programming language in 1964, as well as one of the world's first time-sharing systems, the Dartmouth Time-Sharing System (DTSS).
 In 1974, the American Federation of Information Processing Societies gave an award to Kemeny and Kurtz at the National Computer Conference for their work on BASIC and time-sharing.
-BASIC was the language used in software written during the rise of the Apple II, Commodore's PET, VIC-20 and C64, Tandy TRS-80, and IBM PCs throughout the 1980s, and its successor on PCs, Visual Basic.
-In 1980s, Sinclair BASIC was also essential for Sinclair ZX family of computers.
+Kemeny had a "BASIC" license plate.

 Kemeny served as president of Dartmouth from 1970 to 1981; he continued to teach undergraduate courses, and to do research and publish papers during his time as president.
 He presided over the coeducation of Dartmouth in 1972.
 He also instituted the "Dartmouth Plan" of year-round operations, thereby allowing more students without more buildings.
 During his administration, Dartmouth became more proactive in recruiting and retaining minority students and revived its founding commitment to provide education for American Indians.
 Kemeny made Dartmouth a pioneer in student use of computers, equating computer literacy with reading literacy.
 In 1982 he returned to teaching full-time.

 In 1983, Kemeny and Kurtz co-founded a company called True BASIC, Inc. to market True BASIC, an updated version of the language.